 Conclusions.
 Which Standard Lens Is Right For You?

 There are lots of options for standard lenses in 4×5 beyond the typical 150mm.
 When I first started looking for a new standard lens I found a good condition, relatively new 150mm quite hard to find.
 Mainly because of their low cost and popularity.
-I ended up with a 125mm simply because that was the only option I had from searching reputable dealers.
+I ended up with a 125mm simply because that was the only option I had from searching reputable camera stores.
 As luck would have it I think that it was probably the better choice for me.
 I already had a 210mm (I am predominantly a portrait photographer).
 So it gave me a nice two lens kit for portraits.
 A wider option for environmental portraits and a more traditional slightly long focal length.
+Unfortunately, there are very few camera stores left who have a stock of large format lenses you can try in person.
+So selecting lenses will always involve an element of educated guesswork.